 It seems like nearly every day brings new headlines about the role of dietary supplements in our health.

 But, are they right for you?
 That’s something you should ask your doctor.
 Whether they’re vitamins, minerals, herbals or other products, they can have risks.
-And, keep in mind that supplements are just that: supplements.
+And, keep in mind that supplements are just that: supplemental.
 That is, they can’t replace the benefits of a healthful diet.

-Yet, when taken properly, some supplements can provide essential benefits.
+Yet, when taken properly, some can provide essential benefits.
 For example, folic acid is a must for one group—women who are or might become pregnant.
 It can reduce the risk of some birth defects of the brain and spinal cord.

 Doctors may also advise supplements for other needs—a few examples are listed below:

 |People on special diets—such as those on very low-calorie or strict vegan diets and those who avoid certain foods due to health conditions (like people who are lactose intolerant or have celiac disease).||These restricted diets may be lacking in important nutrients.
 A multivitamin/mineral or other supplements, such as calcium, might help fill that gap.|

 |Postmenopausal women||Vitamin D and calcium may be needed.
 They help protect bone health.|

 |People over the age of 50||Vitamin B-12 may be needed.
 The ability absorb it form food can decline as we age.|